Carman, Manitoba

 Carman is an agricultural town of about 3,000 people in the Pembina Valley Region of southern Manitoba, Canada.
 Carman is at the junction of Highways 3 and 13, 40 minutes southwest of Winnipeg.
 It is surrounded by the Rural Municipality of Dufferin, in the heart of a rich prairie agricultural belt, 60 km north of the American state of North Dakota.
 The Boyne River passes through Carman.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Carman had a population of 3,114 living in 1,402 of its 1,466 total private dwellings, a change of from its 2016 population of 3,164.
 With a land area of 4.32 km2, it had a population density of in 2021.

 Arts and culture

 Located in a historic railway station, the Golden Prairie Arts Council facilitates local arts activities.
 The Carman Active Living Centre (ALC) was established in 2002.

+Located in Carman is the Dufferin Historical Museum, open from the middle of June to the beginning of September annually from 10:00 AM to 5:00 PM.

 Every April, the Canadian Wall of Fame for exceptional violin talent is held.
 In February (vocal/choral/speech arts and band/instrumental) and April (piano/strings and dance), Carman hosts the Tempo Festival of the Arts.
 One of Manitoba's longest existing choral groups is the Sonatrice Singers.
 The group has been meeting and performing since 1972.